ansymo/msr2013-bug_dataset/README.md

 ## Structure of the Dataset
 <img align="center" width="60%" src="https://raw.github.com/ansymo/msr2013-bug_dataset/master/figures/dataset-structure.png">

 As we see above, the _Eclipse and Mozilla Defect Tracking Dataset_ is bundled as a set of XML files.
 Both Eclipse and Mozilla have a separate directory consisting of the products we previously selected.
 Each product directory contains for each _bug attribute_ an XML file containing the corresponding information.
 We distinguish _reports.xml_ from the other XMl files: _reports.xml_ contains the attributes that remain unchanged after reporting while the other XML files provide all the updates occurred for the particular attribute.
-We also show an example of the updates that occurred for the
+We also show an example of the updates that occurred for the _short\_desc_ bug attribute.
-# Citing us

-> Ahmed Lamkanfi, Javier P\'erez, Serge Demeyer, "The Eclipse and Mozilla Defect Tracking Dataset: a Genuine Dataset for Mining Bug Information" in _MSR '13: Proceedings of the 10th Working Conference on Mining Software Repositories_, May 18-–19, 2013.
-San Francisco, California, USA.

 # We need you!
 We need you to make the dataset more useful for researchers.
 If you have any questions and/or suggestions to improve the dataset, don't hesitate to contact us or submit an _Issue_ on this page.
 In our case, we are particularly interested in the following things:

-- Including additional projects
+- Inclusion of additional projects
-- Integrating the bug dataset with other repositories, e.g.: _CVS/SVN_ repositories, _email communication_, ...
+- Integration of the bug dataset with other repositories, e.g.: _CVS/SVN_ repositories, _email communication_, ...
-- Contributing your results and/or scripts of your experiment to this Github repository
+- Contribution of your results and/or scripts of your experiment to this Github repository
-- Referencing (Bibrefs !) your papers where this dataset has been used
+- References to your papers (Bibrefs !) where this dataset has been used

+# Citing us

+	@inproceedings{LamkanfiMSR13,
+		author    = {Ahmed Lamkanfi and Javier Perez and Serge Demeyer}, title     = {The Eclipse and Mozilla Defect Tracking Dataset: a Genuine Dataset for Mining Bug Information}, booktitle = {MSR '13: Proceedings of the 10th Working Conference on Mining Software Repositories, May 18-–19, 2013.
+San Francisco, California, USA}, year      = {2013},
+	}